Ipswich Town F.C. Hall of Fame

 Ipswich Town Football Club is an English association football club founded in 1878.
 In 2007, the club created a hall of fame into which a number of personnel associated with the club are inducted every year.
 The inaugural members, Ray Crawford, Mick Mills, Ted Phillips and John Wark, were selected in 2007 by a ballot of former Ipswich players.
 There were no inductees for the 2020 or 2021 seasons due to the COVID-19 pandemic.

-As of 2024, five of the Hall of Fame's inductees are club record holders.
+As of 2026, five of the Hall of Fame's inductees are club record holders.
 England international Crawford remains Ipswich Town's all-time top scorer, with 203 goals between 1958 and 1969.
 Allan Hunter, inducted in 2009, is the most internationally capped player while at Ipswich, having played for Northern Ireland 47 times while at the club.
 England international Mills is the club's all-time appearance record-holder having played 741 competitive matches.
 Phillips is the club's all-time season top-scorer, scoring 46 goals in the 1956–57 season when Ipswich played in the Football League Third Division South.

-John Elsworthy (inducted 2008) is the earliest player to represent Ipswich to be inducted into the Hall of the Fame, having played for the club from 1949 to 1964, while Richard Naylor (inducted 2025) is the most recent representative of the club to be inducted.
-The inductees include 10 posthumous members, amongst them managers Alf Ramsey who led the club to back-to-back division titles in the 1960–61 and 1961–62 seasons before going on to manage England to victory in the 1966 FIFA World Cup, and John Lyall who took Ipswich into the inaugural Premier League in 1992.
+John Elsworthy (inducted 2008) is the earliest player to represent Ipswich to be inducted into the Hall of the Fame, having played for the club from 1949 to 1964, while Darren Bent (inducted 2026) is the most recent representative of the club to be inducted.
+The inductees include 11 posthumous members, amongst them managers Alf Ramsey who led the club to back-to-back division titles in the 1960–61 and 1961–62 seasons before going on to manage England to victory in the 1966 FIFA World Cup, and John Lyall who took Ipswich into the inaugural Premier League in 1992.